Expectations of students and uniform

 This official uniform is available from the Auckland Grammar School Shop located on the ‘D’ Floor of the Main Block.

-School Shop appointments are compulsory for uniform fittings for all Form 3 Students.
-As from Tuesday 26 January 2021, the Shop will be open daily from 8:30am – 1:30pm during term times.
+The School Shop is open daily from 8:30am – 1:30pm during term times.
 Physical Education uniforms can only be purchased from the Auckland Grammar School Shop.
 This shop also sells stationery, sports gear and School memorabilia.

 Click here for a photo gallery of the correct Auckland Grammar School uniform appearance.